Esri/calcite-app-components/PROJECT_GUIDELINES.md

 #### Styling

-Be sure to set `shadow: true` in Stencil's `@Component` options to make sure styles are encapsulated in our calcite design system.
+Be sure to set `shadow: true` in Stencil's `@Component` options to make sure styles are encapsulated in our Calcite design system.
 This helps keep our components consistent across applications.

 #### Utils